chrisant996/clink/docs/clink.md

 ## Key bindings

-Key bindings are defined in the inputrc files.
-See the [Readline](https://tiswww.cwru.edu/php/chet/readline/readline.html) manual for more information about the inputrc files (look for "Readline Init File").
+Key bindings are defined in .inputrc files.
+See the [Configuring Readline](#configreadline) section for more information.

 Here is the quick version: